NCAR/ncharts/README-prod.md

 ```

 5. Setup postgres server
-  This is the same as step 5 of in setting up a development server.
+  This is the same as step 5 in setting up a development server.
 See `README-devel.md`.

 6. Configuration